P-mir/LexBel/README.md

 > - **Potentially outdated answers** due to the age of the dataset.
 > - **Limited data**: Several important Code of Law are out of the scope, such as Labour, Social Law and Highway Code.
 Ordinary Laws, regulations are out of the scope as well.
+Or as Louis, A., & Spanakis, G mention in their paper: *[...]the answer contained in the remaining relevant articles might be incomplete, although it is still appropriate.*
 > - **Small model**: A cost efficient model is used, which may not always return the most relevant results.

 ##  Quick Start